siddanib/point-particle_closures_hierarchical_approach/README.md

 # Preprint on arXiv, https://arxiv.org/abs/2207.08888

-The data presented in this repository is a curated version of particle-resolved simulation data from different sources:
+# The data presented in this repository is a curated version of particle-resolved simulation data from the following sources:

 1. A. Seyed-Ahmadi and A. Wachs, Microstructure-informed probability-driven point-particle model for hydrodynamic forces and torques in particle-laden flows, Journal of Fluid Mechanics 900, A21 (2020).